 8. Users and customers are synonymous

 App developers often alternate between the two groups- users and customers.
-A user is a person who interacts with the product whereas a customer is the person that the app is actually designed for.
+A user is a person who interacts with the product whereas a customer is the person for that the app is actually design.
 Hence, there is a significant difference between the two, but the developers might fail to understand this.
 User experiences don’t address an app’s primary business concern.
 The question that an app developer must first ask themselves before they begin designing is why people would download his app.
 When he does question himself this way, he’ll begin to look at things in a customer’s perspective and would be able to build a successful product which the customers would value and use.

 9. As soon as people see your app, they download it